dustinpfister/blog_posts/_posts/js-add-element.md

 In this post I am not going to be going into detail about innerHTML as I have written a post on that all ready.
 However innerHTML is of course one option for making quick work of this when it comes to simple projects.
 When it comes to more advanced projects though there are some situations in which an alliterative way of doing this should be used.

-So now that we have a very basic idea of what this is all about otu of the way I can now move on to other ways of adding elements to an html document.
+So now that we have a very basic idea of what this is all about out of the way I can now move on to other ways of adding elements to an html document.

 ### 1.3 - The createElement, and append child methods for adding elements